How to make interactive professional development activities for teachers

 A feature on Nearpod that works well for discussions is the Collaborate Board.
 Participants can type in their thoughts, add a GIF, or upload an image or video onto a virtual note and post it on the board for all to see.
 Participants can like and comment on the posts as well.

 This tool can be used in many ways, such as by having participants process, reflect, and share their thoughts and providing time for everyone to read reflections.
 It can also be used for small groups to share what was discussed with the larger group.
-With collaboration boards, everyone is given a voice.
+With collaboration boards, everyone is given a voice, which is ideal for team-building activities and practicing communication skills.

 Hear advice from teachers just like you